Sa Ugoy ng Duyan: Lyrics

 The lyrics are written in the first-person point of view.
 It comprises two stanzas, with four lines each.
 In the first stanza, the singer wishes that their childhood and their memories of their mother will never fade.
 They also want to hear their mother's song again, which they view to be a song of love.
 In the second, they describe their sleep to be peaceful while stars watch and guard them.
 For them, their life becomes like heaven whenever their mother sings them her lullaby.
 Finally, they reveal the reason for their longing: They are enduring some hardship, which is why they crave their mother's lullaby.
 In the final line, the singer addresses their mother, wishing that they could sleep again in their old cradle.

-Renditions
+Recordings

-The song was originally intended to be an artsong, and as a result some of its first interpreters were the baritone Aurelio Estanislao and soprano Evelyn Mandac.
-Since then, it has been interpreted and recorded by various singers and singing groups, including Pilita Corrales (who frequently performs the works of Celerio) with Jackie Lou Blanco, Kuh Ledesma, Lea Salonga, Aiza Seguerra and Regine Velasquez.
+The song was originally intended to be an artsong, and as a result some of its first performers were the baritone Aurelio Estanislao and soprano Evelyn Mandac.
+Since then, it has been performed and recorded by various singers and singing groups, including Pilita Corrales (who frequently performs the works of Celerio) with Jackie Lou Blanco, Kuh Ledesma, Lea Salonga, Ice Seguerra and Regine Velasquez.
 The song is also part of soundtrack of the 2001 Filipino film Abakada...
 Ina and it was performed by the Filipino band Jeremiah.
 It was also performed by Christian Bautista during the funeral of former president Corazon Aquino in 2009.
 In 2017, Corrales and Blanco together with Corrales' son, Ramon Christopher Gutierrez, sang the song at a concert entitled An Evening with Pilita.